nialloc9/characterRemainingValidator/README.md

 # twitter-like-character-remaining-
 This is just a simple project that can be added anywhere character remaining is needed in a website.
 Comes in very useful for forms and validation.

+Please look at the screenshot folder to see screenshots of this project working.